orxfun/orx-parallel/examples/wasm/tsp/leptos/computation/README.md

 ## How it fits into the example

-The `wasm_bindings/` crate exposes the functions from this crate to JavaScript, and `ui/` consumes those bindings from the browser.
+The `wasm_bindings/` crate exposes the functions from this crate to JavaScript, and `components/` consumes those bindings from the browser (hosted by `app/`).

 Note that `wasm_bindings` crate includes the `computation` crate with `wasm-web-threads` feature: